html2rss/html2rss-web/README.md

 To get notified when one of your configs breaks, setup a monitoring of this endpoint.

 [UptimeRobot's free plan](https://uptimerobot.com/) is sufficent for basic monitoring (every 5 minutes).
-Create a monitor of type _Keyword_ with this information and add your username and password:
+Create a monitor of type _Keyword_ with this information and make it aware of your username and password:

 ![A screenshot showing the Keyword Monitor: a name, the instance's URL to /health_check.txt and an interval.](docs/uptimerobot_monitor.jpg)